External HTTP(S) Load Balancing supports advanced traffic management functionality that enables you to use the following features:

 - When the request reaches the external HTTP(S) load balancer, the load balancer uses

 information in the URL map to rewrite the URL to

-- (Optional) In this example, the URL map sends the request to a custom origin.
+- (Optional) In this example, the URL map sends the request to an external backend.

 For a configuration example, see Rewrites.